 Polaris 9550 does climb the steps but won’t clean them as beautifully as you would expect, especially if they are curved.
 But, Dolphin Premier doesn’t climb steps.
 To ensure your pool steps are as clean as the rest of your swimming pool, you may have to manually use a pool brush to occasionally sweep them.

 Although the Polaris 9550 has more high-end features, both pool robots are excellent with approximately the same cleaning power, they both recommended robotic pool cleaners.
-And they are also within the same price range, although the Polaris 9550 is a tad more expensive than the Dolphin Premier, but it does come with a pool caddy and a remote control which are absent in the Dolphin Premier.
+And they are also within the same price range, although the Polaris 9550 is a tad more expensive than the Dolphin Premier, it does come with a pool caddy and remote control which are absent in the Dolphin Premier.

 Just as their performances are great, they also do have their quirks and a few drawbacks, but it’s nothing that cannot be managed.